you06/performance-map/src/tikv.md

   - The total wait time is observed as `tikv_coprocessor_request_wait_seconds{type="all"}`
 - The cop task execution time is observed as `tikv_coprocessor_request_handle_seconds{type="req"}`.
 Also is recorded in the request tracker as
   `req_lifetime`

-TODO: Build a detailed model describing the relationship bettween the user perceivable durations and the information recorded in the tracker.
-Then it would be straightforward to tell the duration combinations of `cop scheduler`, `task wait`, `io operations like scan`.

 ### Snapshot Fetch